Search

 VVS Diamond versus VS Diamond: Why you need to know the difference

 In this blog, we’ll focus on diamond clarity grades – specifically, on two grading categories that seem to generate a lot of questions and discussion online: VVS (Very Very Slightly included) and VS (Very Slightly included).
-There are two subcategories within each of these (VVS1 and VVS2, VS1 and VS2) that represent the ease with which the defining clarity characteristics can be seen when the diamond is examined face-up under 10× magnification.
-Both a VVS diamond and a VS diamond will have clarity features that in almost all cases cannot be seen with the naked eye.
-Yet, price differences between these two diamonds can be as high as 30%.
-For example, according to a 2018 diamond pricing sheet used by most wholesalers and retailers, a 1.00 carat (ct), D color, VVS1 diamond can be 20%–30% more expensive than a VS1 diamond of the same weight and color.
+There are two subcategories within each of these (VVS1, VVSand VS1, VS2).
+They represent how easily the defining clarity characteristics can be seen when the diamond is examined face-up under 10× magnification.
+In almost all cases, the clarity features in both VVS diamonds and VS diamonds cannot be seen with the naked eye.
+Yet, price differences between these two diamonds can be as high as 40%.
+For example, according to a 2023 diamond pricing sheet used by most wholesalers and retailers, a 1.00 carat (ct), D color, VVS1 diamond can be 40% more expensive than a VS1 diamond of the same weight and color.
 A 1.00 ct G-H color, VVS1 diamond can be 15%–20% more expensive than a comparable VS1 or VS2 diamond.

 If you’re buying a diamond of this quality, the difference in price can be significant.
-That’s why it pays to learn about these two clarity grade categories and what goes into determining the difference in clarity between a VVS diamond and a VS diamond.
+That’s why it pays to learn about what determines the difference in clarity between a VVS diamond and a VS diamond—so you know which clarity grade is best for your purposes and budget.

 Two 1.00 carat, G color, excellent cut round brilliant diamonds with a clarity grade of VVS1 (left) and VS2 (right).